stackola/stackbots/docs.md

 This kills the exa if the mark is not found.

 REPL [NAME]
-Replicate the current exa.
+Replicate the current exa, and push it's IP to the stack of the original EXA.
 The new exa will have a copy of the stack, and X, but will have a new sequential IP.
+Network-packets are not copied over.
 This kills the exa if the mark is not found.